Back-to-School Shopping Tips

-Check online ads and retailers’ emails for the best prices, and keep an eye out for coupons (at places like Staples, Walgreens, CVS, Walmart, Target, Office Depot, Dollar Tree, etc.).
+Check online ads and retailers’ emails for the best prices, and watch for coupons (at places like Staples, Walgreens, CVS, Walmart, Target, Office Depot, Dollar Tree, etc.).

 Buying in bulk can also help to cut down on price-per-item (and you can squirrel away some for the next year unbeknownst to your children).

 Also, don’t forget to ask about price matching!
-If you are being cautious this shopping season, these things can be done online for most retailers.
-For example, when price matching online, you typically only need to begin a chat with a customer service rep and simply ask if they have the capability to match with another store’s cheaper price or even offer you a promo code to make up the difference – you can also ask if they have a military discount code for you.
+If you are being cautious this shopping season, most retailers can do these things online.
+For example, when price matching online, you typically only need to begin a chat with a customer service rep and ask if they have the capability to match with another store’s lower price or even offer you a promo code to make up the difference – you can also ask if they have a military discount code for you.

 Don’t Do It Alone

-If your spouse can take leave to do any in-person shopping, let that happen.
+Let that happen if your spouse can take leave to do any in-person shopping.
 If your teenager can do her own online shopping, let her (making sure to check it over before hitting confirm).
 Don’t take on all the responsibility – and therefore the stress – of this time of year all by yourself.

-If you have to take your children with you to shop for supplies or clothes, make sure to set ground rules to make the trip smoother.
+If you have to take your children to shop for supplies or clothes, set ground rules to make the trip smoother.
 Things like, “You can get a new lunchbox OR a new backpack,” or “You can choose one item with a name brand or popular character,” can help to cut down on meltdowns in the store aisles.

-If they get an allowance, make them use their own money to buy those must-have, trendy items.
+If they get an allowance, make them use their money to buy those trendy items.